birendpatel/lemon/README.md

 # Installation Guide

-To install Lemon in a default directory:
+To install Lemon in the default directory /usr/local/bin:

 1. Clone this repository
 2. Change into the new directory
 3. Issue `sudo make install`.
 4. Uninstall with `sudo make uninstall`.

-TO install Lemon in a custom directory:
+To install Lemon in a custom directory:

 1. Clone this repository
 2. Change into the new directory